DayanSameera/savr-app/README.md

 <h2>Project Setup Guide</h2>

 1).
 Colne the source code into your local development environment. <br>
 2).
+Restore the NuGet packages for each project.
+3).
 Create a database named 'SavrDevDB' using MSSMS. <br>
-3).
+4).
 Open Savr.API project and navigate to appsettings.Development.json file.
 Makesure the sql server instance and database names are matching. <br>
-4).
+5).
 Run the migration using the folowing comands.
 Use Package Manager Console. and change the eunning project as Savr.Infrastructure before run the following <br>

       Add-Migration Initial -StartupProject Savr.Api <br>
       Update-Database -StartupProject Savr.Api <br>

-5).
+6).
 Go to Set multiple startup projects and set Savr.API and Savr.Client as starting projects. <br>
-6).
+7).
 Move to Savr.Client which is the blazor web client, change the Rest endpoint URL accordingly. <br>
-7).
+8).
 Run the project.  <br>